 REACH provides supportive services intended to improve the lives of low-income Pikes Peak area residents.
 The Transitions to Independence Program provides educational assistance, job coaching and other services to low-income, undereducated or underemployed people.

 Anti-drug and alcohol abuse organizations in southern Colorado need help to provide educational, awareness and treatment services.
 You can give back to the community by volunteering your time to help those recovering from addiction.

-The Pueblo Youth project teaches middle and high school students in Pueblo County to avoid risky activities such as abusing drugs and alcohol.
-The organization needs volunteers who are willing to perform tasks like handing out fliers, compiling educational materials and serving on the organization’s advisory council or board of directors.
+The Pueblo Youth project teaches middle and high school students in Pueblo County to avoid risky activities like abusing drugs and alcohol.
+The organization needs volunteers who are willing to perform tasks like handing out fliers, compiling educational material and serving on the organization’s advisory council or board of directors.

 The Colorado Springs Teen Court provides criminal justice services for teens who get in trouble with the law.
 The court often sentences their peers to educational classes and awareness programs aimed at deterring criminal behavior in the future.
 More than 200 teens volunteer to serve on the court every year.

 You can participate in a variety of activities near Colorado Springs while recovering from addiction.
 Pueblo, Teller and El Paso counties have peaceful nature trails, informative walking tours and cultural attractions to relax your mind during recovery.